 Connect with nature

-Another fantastic tradition to begin as a couple is to make a commitment to get out into nature by going for a walk.
+Another fantastic couple’s Thanksgiving tradition is to get out into nature by going for a walk.

 Whether it’s a fast-paced, pre-Thanksgiving “burn off breakfast before indulging in dinner” walk, or a leisurely post-dinner stroll, wrap up warmly, then get outside and appreciate nature before the onset of Winter.

 Remember those who have passed

 While you’re walking, another idea is to share memories of those people who have passed – people who made your life brighter and more beautiful.